mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

 Events are automatically flushed when:
 - **Time limit reached**: No activity for 30 seconds (or custom timeout)
 - **Page unload**: Browser navigation or tab close (uses sendBeacon for reliability)

+**Session Scope**: All heartbeat data is stored in memory only and is lost when the page refreshes or navigates away.
+This design ensures reliable data transmission without cross-page persistence complexity.

 | Argument | Type | Description |